 The General Data Protection Regulation, which is directly binding for all companies and public authorities, establishes a strict sanctions regime in which fines of up to 20,000,000 EUR or 4% of the total worldwide annual turnover of a company can be imposed.

-The new version of the German Federal Data Protection Act (Bundesdatenschutzgesetz; BDSG) will enter into force at the same time as the General Data Protection Regulation implementation law in May 2018.
-Here, too, the legal framework is being changed, which companies must take into account.
+The new version of the German Federal Data Protection Act (Bundesdatenschutzgesetz: BDSG) came into force at the same time as the General Data Protection Regulation.
+Here, the legal framework for companies operating in Germany is specified in some parts.

 How can we help?